Recently, I reviewed a Police Report where the truck driver admitted he only had 3 hours of sleep the night before he caused a serious crash.*

 Difficulty finding a (safe) place to sleep

-More than 75% of truckers reported frequent “problems with finding safe parking locations when rest was needed” on a Federal Highway Administration survey.
+More than 75% of truckers responding to a survey by the Federal Highway Administration reported “problems with finding safe parking locations when rest was needed.”

 Why we have Hours of Service laws